-Also part of the course was a myriad of “tips and tricks” on wearing heels from heel wearing pros.
-Among the supports, guards, cushions, and insoles someone mentioned stuffing the toes of their shoes in order to prevent the inevitable heel slippage as a foot slowly smashed its way down into the toebox (the section of the shoe that supports and frames the toes).
+Also part of the course was a myriad of “tips and tricks” on wearing heels from burlesque performers.
+Among the supports, guards, cushions, and insoles mentioned, one performer mentioned repeatedly stuffing the toes of their shoes with tissues in order to prevent heel slippage as feet slowly smashed their way down into the toebox (the section of the shoe that supports and frames the toes).

 The next day, I eagerly placed my tiny buffers into the toe of an adorable pair of moccasin flats I’d purchased but never been able to wear due to heel slippage, and immediately discovered I was- finally– able to wear these flats without my heel slipping.
-Now they are one of my favorite pairs of shoes and I wear them all over with confidence that they fit and don’t slip.
+Now they are one of my favorite pairs of shoes and I wear them all over with confidence that they’ll fit and not slip.

 What You’ll Need:

 Important Don’t use cotton or synthetic fiber for the fluffy iller- wool works, uniquely, for two reasons: 1.
 Wool breathes, which prevents odor and helps keep feet dry, and .
 Body heat and friction will literally felt the wool into what is, essentially, an orthotic perfectly custom fit to your shoe and your toes.